msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 1. FixedThreadPool - initialize thread pool with fixed number of threads.
 2. CachedThreadPool - tasks are held in synchronous queue.
 It will check if there are already available free threads, if yes then use one from available else create a new thread and assign task to it.
 This threadPool kills the idle threads with lifecycle more than 60 seconds.
 3. ScheduledThreadPool - tasks that are required to be submitted after certain delay or require scheduling.
 It stores the tasks in delayQueue which stores tasks basis when these tasks should be executed(priority order is basis that).
-   1. service.schedule(Runnable, 10, SECONDS)
-   2. service.scheduleAtFixedRate(Runnable, 15, 10, SECONDS)
-   3. service.scheduleAtFixedDelay(Runnable, 15, 10, TimeUnit.SECONDS)
+   1. service.schedule(Runnable, delay:10, SECONDS).
+Task will be enabled after 10 seconds.
+   2. service.scheduleAtFixedRate(Runnable, initialDelay:15, period:10, SECONDS).
+First task will start after 15 seconds.
+Subsequent tasks will execute at initialDelay+period, then initialDelay+2*period, and so on...
+   3. service.scheduleAtFixedDelay(Runnable, initialDelay:15, delay:10, TimeUnit.SECONDS).
+First task will start after 15 seconds.
+Once this is completed, second will start after 10 seconds of 1st task completion.
 4. SingleThreadedExecutor - similar to FixedThreadPool with `numThreads=1`

 #### Future
 1. Placeholder for value that will arrive sometime in the future.
-2. To get actual response of `submit()`, use `future.get()`. get() is blocking operation - it will wait until the thread result is returned.
+2. To get actual response of `submit()`, use `future.get()`.
+3. get() is blocking operation - it will wait until the thread result is returned.
 We can use `future.get(1000, TimeUnit.MILLISECONDS)` to specify a timeout value for it to be blocked state if result is not available.

 #### Runnable vs Callable
 Runnable return type is void whereas Callable can return a value.